 How Batteries Are Charged

 Deep cycle 12-volt batteries are charged when they are connected to a power source with a voltage greater than 12 volts, usually 120 or 240 volts.
-This drives a powerful current through the wet cell and polarizes the internal lead plates that store the charge.
+This drives a powerful current through the electrolyte and polarizes the internal lead plates that store the charge.

-Of course, a greater current will charge the batteries more quickly.
+Of course, a greater current will charge a battery more quickly.
 This is why camp power pedestals stations usually provide 30 or 50 amps, compared to your home’s 15-amp outlets.
 These additional amps can also power the multiple electrical appliances in your RV while charging.

 State of Charge

 “State of Charge” refers to the level of energy (in percentage of amp-hours) remaining in the deep cycle battery.
 As the charge decreases, the battery’s voltage will also gradually decline.
-As mentioned in a previous section, this decrease in voltage can negatively impact your RV’s electrical performance.
+As mentioned above, this decrease in voltage can negatively impact your RV’s electrical performance.

 Below is a table showing the voltage drops at various states of charge:

 These values are taken when the battery isn’t currently being used.
 If there is a current draw on the battery, these voltages will drop even further.